Imagine the results you could achieve if you knew Google’s search algorithm.

 2. SEO Meta Description

 Wait a minute – you’re probably saying now – the Search Engine Journal made it clear that Google hasn’t been using the meta description in its rankings for some time between 1999 and 2004.
-Read also : 5 Image SEO Tips [Infographic].
+This may interest you : How to optimize your hotel website for local SEO.

 Put the forks down.
 Just because they’re not a direct factor in SERPs doesn’t mean that meta descriptions aren’t a vital component of SEO.